-Kratom has been heralded by many as a natural opioid-alternative, valuable for pain management and addiction therapy.
+Kratom has been heralded by many as a natural pain reliever, valuable for alleviating joint pain and getting a good night’s sleep.
 The initial emergency scheduling, de-scheduling and proposal for scheduling by the DEA has sparked a storm of confusion.
-Research is still in short supply, but an examination of current data describes the astrong potential for Kratom.
-A quick survey of some of this research will help you understand whether Kratommaybenefit you.

 Table of Contents